stackery/wild-rydes-workshop/07-troubleshooting-distributed-tracing.md

 Search for all the transactions where a unicorn with a specific name was dispatched.
 To do that, we can use the
-["Event search"](https://dashboard.epsagon.com/search).
+[Event search](https://dashboard.epsagon.com/search).
 Search for all the transactions for your favorite unicorn:
 ![Search a unicorn](./images/07-search-unicorn.png)